haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

 Creating the state machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Smtp state machine is created following this squeleton where we define five states to manage intiation phase, command/response and data transfert.
 For each of these states we define two main transitions `up` and `down` that will handle received data depending on their direction: from client to server or from server to client.

 .. code-block:: lua

-    smtp_dissector.states = haka.state_machine("smtp", function ()
+    SmtpDissector.states = haka.state_machine("smtp", function ()

         session_initiation = state {
             up = function (...)

             down = function (...)
         }

         client_initiation = state {
                ...
         }